Submitted by jim robinson

 This route is part of the Podium Podiatry BoP Trails

 Access is open for walkers, runners, bikers but please treat the area with respect as it is both environmentally and culturally important.
 Dogs are OK but MUST be kept under close control.
 Weka are often killed by dogs: please do not add to this problem.
 Uncontrolled dogs are also a hazard for cyclists.

-Run up to 10km from Opotiki to the eastern end of the trail, turning wherever you choose.
+Run up to 10km from Opotiki to the eastern end of the trail.
 There are pou (poles) marking every kilometre.